 An important UIC focus has been towards building signature thematic interdisciplinary programs.
 UIC has numerous outstanding academic programs that naturally cluster into interdisciplinary teaching and research endeavors.
 By drawing scholars from across the campus into interdisciplinary efforts, the scholarly enterprise is enriched as a whole.
 This cross-disciplinary approach recognizes that the highest quality and most efficient teaching and research programs take advantage of collaboration.
 This method takes advantage of the best from each program while preventing inefficiencies and duplicative efforts.
+Examples of interdisciplinary activities that are of strategic importance to UIC include interdisciplinary health care education initiatives, the Cancer Center, the proposed Center for Clinical and Translational Sciences, the Institute for Research on Race and Public Policy, the proposed Institute for Patient Safety Excellence and Learning Sciences.
 Additional State program funds are essential to support new faculty leaders who will build the academic infrastructure and facilitate additional interdisciplinary healthcare education initiatives.
 UIC will also utilize the funds to provide seed grants to allow current faculty to develop the interactions and collaborations needed for the creation of new knowledge.